BAC Jet Provost: Design

 The Jet Provost has an uncomplicated structure, the airframe being based on the Percival Provost, albeit being strengthened in key areas such as the main wing spar and featuring a substantially different undercarriage arrangement.
 It possesses an all-metal stressed-skin fuselage built in two sections, the forward section stretching from the rear of the engine bay to the nose comprises a double-frame to absorb the wing and engine loads, while the rear fuselage section uses an orthodox semi-monocoque structure.
 Major loads across the fuselage are supported by a combination of four longerons and a single longitudinal beam across the upper-center line.
 The ailerons, elevators, and rudder are all attached to the airframe via two inset hinges each.
 The nose contains a hinged metal assembly, housing the radio, batteries, and other electronic equipment, and is easily serviceable by ground crew.
 All fuel tankage is housed within the wings.
-Where possible, all components used were designed to maximized interchangeability and to conform with international standardisation; a total of 49 service panels across the aircraft's exterior provides access for maintenance and servicing.
+Where possible, all components used were designed to maximised interchangeability and to conform with international standardisation; a total of 49 service panels across the aircraft's exterior provides access for maintenance and servicing.

 The Jet Provost is equipped with a single Armstrong Siddeley Viper 101 turbojet engine, which is mounted behind the cockpit in a roomy stainless steel-lined engine bay upon a secondary steel-tube structure.
 Air is fed to the engine by a pair of ram-air intakes set on either side of the aircraft's forward fuselage connected via sharply-curving ducts to converge just forward of the engine itself.
 As supplied, each engine is delivered as a compact engine-change unit, comprising the engine itself, accessories, and oil tank.
 Both the hydraulic and electrical systems were driven via a fuselage-mounted accessories gearbox connected to the Viper engine by a telescopic drive.
 One particularly favourable aspect of the Viper engine is the low maintenance demands imposed for the era.
 Engine ignition is achieved via an electric starter system, the engine controls have been described as being of a conventional nature.